jobcelis/RoundedNavBar-Demo/README.md

 # RoundedNavBar-Demo

 This repo showcases a modern, rounded navigation bar built using HTML and CSS.
-Designed with responsiveness in mind, it provides a smooth and customizable navigation experience suitable for websites and web applications.
+Designed with responsiveness in mind, it provides a smooth and customizable navigation experience suitable for websites.

 ## Features
 - Rounded pixel perfect corners for a soft, modern look